byu-cce270/content/docs/unit1/2_analyzing_managing_data/data_class.md

 The following exercise is based on conditional formatting, data validation, and filters.
 For this exercise, open the in-class workbook, make a copy, and follow the instructions.

-You can find the in-class sheet here: [Analyzing/Managing Data, Conditional Formatting - Starter Sheet](https://docs.google.com/spreadsheets/d/1o2_qgtB7Ggw3v8IjGLdc61Ld1jZy3snVAdMJGT7ZjuA/edit?usp=sharing)
+You can find the in-class workbook here: [Analyzing/Managing Data, Conditional Formatting - Starter Sheet](https://docs.google.com/spreadsheets/d/1o2_qgtB7Ggw3v8IjGLdc61Ld1jZy3snVAdMJGT7ZjuA/edit?usp=sharing)

 ## Part 1 - Company Inventory